Drone war takes flight, raising stakes in Iran, US tensions

 Meanwhile, a suspected Israeli strike in Iraq last month targeted a base of Shiite militias allied to Iran — in what would be the first attack to be carried out by Israel in Iraq since 1981.
 Israel remained mum, and U.S. officials who linked the strike to Israel did not say if drones were involved.

-Israel openly acknowledged striking Syria on Saturday night, in what it described as a pre-emptive attack.
+Israel, meanwhile, acknowledged striking Syria on Saturday night, in what it described as a pre-emptive attack.
 The military said it prevented an effort by Iran to position so-called killer drones ahead of an attack on Israel.

+Hezbollah leader Hassan Nasrallah disputed the Israeli version in a speech later Sunday, saying the Israeli strikes hit a Hezbollah rest house and killed two of the group’s members.
+He said that going forward, any Israeli drones that enter Lebanon would be shot down.

-Those drones, known to experts as loitering munitions, are similar to the ones being used by the Houthis.
+The drones Israel says it was targeting in Syria are known to experts as loitering munitions and are similar to the ones being used by the Houthis.
 The bomb-carrying drone flies to a destination, likely programmed before its flight, and either explodes in the air over the target or on impact against it.

 Israeli Prime Minister Benjamin Netanyahu, who is seeking re-election in September, paraphrased a Talmudic passage on self-defense after the attack: “If someone rises up to kill you, kill him first.”